TheLuckyLucker/OO-Week14-taxirides/README.md

-# Practicum OO – lente 2016 Opgave 14
+# Practicum OO â€“ lente 2016 Opgave 14
 #### Goals
 This exercise consists of three programs with threads.
 Use the 6 steps approach to designing concurrent programs outlined in the lectures and available on BlackBoard.
 After this exercise you should